-“I wanted to be able to give and further the knowledge in an area to help people, which is what drew me to the MESA Group,” Said Norton.
+“I wanted to be able to give and further the knowledge in an area to help people, which is what drew me to the MESA Group,” said Norton.
 “The research they’re doing helps the here and now.
 It solves real word problems.”

 Norton first became familiar with the MESA Group during a graduate welcome reception.
-Although she had no research experience in the communication field, Norton was looking to get involved with ongoing research in meaningful way.
+Although she had no research experience in the communication field, Norton was looking to get involved with ongoing research in a meaningful way.
 The MESA Group offered her a unique opportunity to cultivate her research skills and technical acumen.

 “Being able to work on research that is going directly to people who can make a difference is huge,” Norton said.
 “That’s something that I wouldn’t probably get to do until ten years down the line if it wasn’t for the MESA Group.”

-Now in her second semester as a graduate student, Norton, has had ample opportunities to conduct research for MESA Group collaborators, such as the U.S. Department of Homeland Security, U.S. Department of Defense, and various branches of the Joint Forces, thanks to the MESA Group’s close relationship with these National agencies.
+Now in her second semester as a graduate student, Norton has had ample opportunities to conduct research for MESA Group collaborators, such as the U.S. Department of Homeland Security, U.S. Department of Defense, and various branches of the Joint Forces, thanks to the MESA Group’s close relationship with these National agencies.

-Dr. Skye Cooley, co-founder of the MESA Group, explained that the main advantage for students who take on research positions with the MESA Group is the variety of experiences they get as part of the group.
+Dr. Skye Cooley, a co-founder of the MESA Group, explained that the main advantage for students who take on research positions with the MESA Group is the variety of experiences they get as part of the group.